Hirosvk/ADTUtils/README.md

-# adT-utiliT
+# AdtUtiliT

-adT-utiliT is a Ruby gem that provides a range of useful data type classes such as Linked List, Queue, Stack, StackQueue, and Polytree.
+AdtUtiliT is a Ruby gem that provides a range of useful data type classes such as Linked List, Queue, Stack, StackQueue, and Polytree.
 Most common and intuitive methods are available for each class.
+See documentations for the details.

 ## Get Started
-after installing the gem, require necessary library in your file.
+after installing the gem(type 'gem install adt_utilit' in the terminal), require necessary library in your file.

 ```ruby
 require 'linked_list'
 require 'stack'

 ```

 ## Test-Driven Development
-I employed TDD approach in creating adT-utilT gem and created a thorough spec for each class before writing any code.
+I employed TDD approach in creating AdtUtiliT gem and created a thorough spec for each class before writing any code.
 This ensured the efficiency of the development and resulted in robust code.
-All Rspec files used are available in the 'development' branch.

 ## Documentation

 * [LinkedList][linked_list]
-[linked_list]:docs/linked_list.md
 * Stack (in progress)
 * Queue (in progress)
 * StackQueue (in progress)
 * PloyTree (in progress)
 * LRUCache (in progress)

+[linked_list]:docs/linked_list.md

 ## Time Complexity Analysis